2 Ways to Edit Group Policy Settings in Windows Home Edition

 Enable or disable policy

-Method 2 – Use a Third Party Group Policy Management App
+Method 2 – Use a Third-Party Group Policy Management App

 UAC Prompt

-The Policy Plus app will then open and you can see that you have similar categories to the actual Windows Group Policy Editor tool but its not organized quite the same.
+You can see that it has very similar categories to the actual Windows Group Policy Editor, even if it is not organized quite the exact same way.

 Policy Plus Group Policy Editor